Using WebSockets on Heroku with Node.js

 in your server logs.

-, which should be added to .gitignore
+, which you want to add to .gitignore

-) and deploy the app to Heroku:
+.
+Then deploy the app to Heroku.

 $ heroku create